 New York: Staten Island Ferry

 New York City has no shortage of iconic tourist attractions, and the Staten Island Ferry is no exception.
-Every year, 22 million people take this five-mile, 25-minute boat ride.
+Every year, 22 million people take this 5-mile, 25-minute boat ride.

-Some people ride just to commute to their Manhattan job and back, but others simply enjoy the sweeping view of New York Harbor, including beautiful sightings of the Statue of Liberty and Ellis Island.
+Some people ride just to commute to their Manhattan job, but others simply enjoy the sweeping view of New York Harbor, including beautiful sightings of the Statue of Liberty and Ellis Island.
 Not only is the trip free, so is the onboard internet access.

 North Dakota: Knife River Indian Villages